oseph/ortfolio/README.md

 ## License

-**ortFolio** is free, open, and released under the [MIT license](LICENSE.md).
+**ortfolio** is free, open, and released under the [MIT license](LICENSE.md).
 Do as you wish with it!

-**ortFolio** uses [Masonry](https://github.com/desandro/masonry) for the thumbnail grids.
+**ortfolio** uses [Masonry](https://github.com/desandro/masonry) for the thumbnail grids.
 Masonry is also released under the MIT license.

 ---

 Created by me, [Josh Holinaty](https://www.holinaty.com)<br>
-No need to credit me, but if you do use ortFolio for your website needs, I'd love to see it and hear about your experience!
+No need to credit me, but if you do use ortfolio for your website needs, I'd love to see it and hear about your experience!